cartesi/dave/README.md

 ## Execution Environment

-Dave uses the [Cartesi machine](https://github.com/cartesi/machine-emulator) as its execution environment.
+Dave uses the [Cartesi Machine](https://github.com/cartesi/machine-emulator) as its execution environment.
-The Cartesi machine is a RISC-V emulator.
+The Cartesi Machine is a RISC-V emulator.
 Its onchain implementation can be found [here](https://github.com/cartesi/machine-solidity-step).
 The Cartesi Machine state-transition function is implemented in two layers: the big-machine and the micro-architecture.
-The former implements the RV64GC ISA, while the later implements the much smaller RV64IM ISA.
+The former implements the RV64GC ISA, while the latter implements the much smaller RV64IM ISA.
 Using a technique called _machine swapping_ and leveraging good compilers, we implement in Solidity only the micro-architecture's state-transition function, while the execution environment can support a much larger set of extensions.

 Nevertheless, Dave was designed to be agnostic on its execution environment.